mono1756/Retale/README.md

 <details>
 <summary><strong>💻 What platforms will Retale be available on?</strong></summary>

-Currently, development is focused on PC.
-Additional platforms may be considered in the future.
+Currently, development is focused on PC and macOS.
+We later want to port it to other platforms like Linux (Ubuntu), Android, iOS (Sideloading) and maybe into HTML5 in after 2050

 </details>